brightway-lca/brightway2/docs/faq.rst

 I get unicode errors!
 ---------------------

-.. note:: Since Brightway2 version 0.14, all strings should be unicode (i.e. they have a 'u' in front of the string, like ``u"foo"``), and not normal bytestrings.
+.. note:: All strings should be unicode.
+In Python 2.7, they have a 'u' in front of the string, like ``u"foo"``; in Python 3, all strings are unicode.
 If you are careful to make sure your data is unicode, you shouldn't have this problem.

 .. note:: You can specify the encoding of text in your python files as UTF-8 by putting the following as the *first line* in each file: ``# -*- coding: utf-8 -*-``